apupu-framework/prevent-undefined/README.md

-Even though the problem is obviously occured inside the function `getYourDataFromResource()` you will only get the error from a totaly irrelevant function `showName()` which is extremely confusing and annoying.
+Even though the problem is obviously occured inside the function `getYourDataFromResource()` you will only get the error from a totaly irrelevant function `showName()` which is very confusing and annoying.

-The language should actually throw an Error where the undefined value comes out.
+The language should actually throw an Error where the `undefined` value comes out.

-IMHO, `undefined` is always poisoneous; the language system should have never allow the existence of undefined values.
-In spite of the difficulty, the current specification of ECMA Script cannot prevent undefined values even if you enable 'use strict'.
+IMHO, `undefined` is always poisoneous; the language system should have never allow the existence of `undefined`.
+In spite of the difficulty, the current specification of ECMA Script cannot detect undefined properties even if you enable 'use strict'.

 This is where `prevent-undefined` come in.